 There are three different kinds of community string:

-Although the community string does offer some security, it's only used by devices that support the v1 and v2c versions of the SNMP protocol.
+Although the community string does offer some security, it's only used by devices that support the versions SNMPv1 and SNMPv2.

 Other advantages of SNMPv2c include: